 A Spiritual High or Spiritual Maturity?

 A real problem occurs when Christians let their desire for a spiritual high bleed into how they define spiritual maturity.
 For too many believers, spiritual maturity is defined as being able to better and better maintain a spiritual high, though no one uses those words.
 When you dig behind the talking points about how to maintain closeness with God and what attitudes and behaviors are seen as mature, it becomes clear that there is at the very least a strong tacit relationship between maintaining a spiritual high and perceptions of spiritual maturity.
 Look at Christian Pinterest boards and their motivational, aspirational, positive thinking, bubblegum quality compared to the angst and struggle that the Psalmists leaned into.
 Look at the average Christian bookstore that houses far more Christian kitsch quotes and bobbles than resources to help believers search the depths of scripture and God.
-Look at the few Bible studies that they sell and you see more about success and happiness than truth and wisdom.
+Look at the few Bible studies that they sell, and you will see more about success and happiness than truth and wisdom.

 Again, there is nothing wrong with a spiritual high.
 They are good.
 But, they fade.